Language

 • To maintain confidentiality on all aspects of BLC business.

-Anyone volunteering their time as a Trustee of Bristol Law Centre is asked to
+Anyone volunteering their time as a Trustee of BLC are asked to

 • Show commitment to the organisation